 All teammates fly into the N’Djili International Airport in Kinshasa.
 You will be picked up at the airport which is a short drive away from the city and transferred to the team hotel.
 Once at the nominated team hotel, there will be an expedition briefing and welcome meal with your expedition leaders.

 Setting off from Kinshasa, the team will take a chartered flight up to Basankusu.
-From here you will spend two days canoeing and hiking into the Lomako bonobo research centre.
-Once at the research centre, your time will be spent hiking through the jungle observing the bonobos and other wildlife and visiting the research centre.
+From here you will spend two days canoeing and hiking into the heart of the Lomako-Yokokala Faunal Reserve.
+Living wild in a jungle camp, your time will be spent hiking through the jungle observing the bonobos and other wildlife.
 You will return to Kinshasa via the same route you entered, stopping off at the Lola Ya Bonobo orphanage and rescue centre for a day to finish off the expedition.

-After visiting the orphanage, it will be a short transfer back to the Kinshasa hotel, hot showers and a celebratory team meal.
+After visiting the orphanage it will be a short transfer back to the Kinshasa hotel for hot showers and a celebratory team meal.
 The expedition officially ends after breakfast on the final day although teammates can arrange onwards travel at any time on this date (including flights during the early hours).
 Airport transfers will be arranged for you.
 Full inclusions and exclusions are outlined in the Included tab on this page.

 No previous experience of jungle terrain is necessary to join this expedition, but team members would benefit from trekking practice and being used to carrying 8 kg bags for multiple days.
 Teammates must be comfortable with the following.